Airline industry expected to stay cash negative in 2021: IATA

-New Delhi, Feb 24 (IANS) Airlines are expected to remain cash negative until 2022, the International Air Transport Association's analysis showed on Wednesday.
+New Delhi: Airlines are expected to remain cash negative until 2022, the International Air Transport Association's analysis showed on Wednesday.

 However, previous analysis in November 2020 indicated that airlines would turn cash positive in the fourth quarter of 2021.